dangernazik/csad2425ki402telishevskyinazar20/README.md

 Run the localCI.ps1 script and it will create test statistics of project to deploy/test-result folder.

-3. **Set Up JavaFX**: To run the Java client, you will need the JavaFX SDK.
-You can download it from the official JavaFX website.
-Once the SDK is downloaded, make sure you update the following paths:
-   - `<your path to javafx-sdk>`: This should point to the directory where you downloaded the JavaFX SDK.
-   - `<your path to jar file with dependencies>`: This should point to the location of the `RPS-client-0.0.1-jar-with-dependencies.jar` file within the `deploy` folder.

-4. **Run the Java Client**: Use PowerShell to run the Java client with the following command:

-   `java --module-path "<your path to javafx-sdk>\lib\javafx.base.jar;<your path to javafx-sdk>\lib\javafx.controls.jar;<your path to javafx-sdk>\lib\javafx.fxml.jar;<your path to javafx-sdk>\lib\javafx.graphics.jar" --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics -jar "<your path to jar file with dependencies>"`

-Replace the placeholders `<your path to javafx-sdk>` and `<your path to jar file with dependencies>` with the appropriate paths on your system.

 # Task 4: Implementing a doxygen Documentation
 Run the localCI.ps1 script and it will create documentation of project to deploy/docs folder.